mailcow/mailcow-dockerized-docs/docs/models/model-passwd.en.md

 > I changed the password hashes in the "mailbox" SQL table and cannot login.

 A "view" needs to be updated.
-You can trigger this by restarting sogo-mailcow: `docker compose restart sogo-mailcow`
+You can trigger this by restarting sogo-mailcow: `docker-compose restart sogo-mailcow`